Q Do ants cause damage to plants?

 If plants are seriously damaged, or if ants are a problem inside the house, it’s better to follow the ants back to their nest rather than where you see them.
 The nest can then be treated directly, and this saves having to use insecticides in the house or on plants.

-Q How can I get rid of ant nests?
+Q How can I get rid of ant nests and ant hills?

 Q What can organic gardeners use to solve ant problems?

 A On uncultivated land, boiling water can be poured into nests.
 In cultivated areas, cold water can be used instead.
 This won't kill the ants but it will create damp conditions which they don't like and will encourage them to move elsewhere.
 This is a solution if the nest is accessible, but if it's buried beneath a paving slab, the water may not reach the nest.

 If ants are crawling around paving then a control containing diatomaceous earth will cause them to dehydrate and die.
 In our test, Oa2ki Organic insect powder, which contains diatomaceous earth, killed almost 90% of black ants over the 20-day trial period.
 However, it was less successful on yellow meadow ants where only 50% were killed.
 It works best in dry conditions

 There is also a nematode-based biological control sold online and by mail order as Nemasys No Ants.
 This doesn't kill ants but aims to encourage them to move elsewhere.
 However, when we asked ant-plagued Which?
 Gardening members to try it, most were dissatisfied with how well it worked as even if the ants did relocate, they were still a problem.
 Also, this treatment isn't suitable for controlling ants nesting beneath hard surfaces such as paving.
 Stockists include Green Gardener: 01493 750061 greengardener.co.uk

 Q Are ant bait stations effective?